hyili/ChatGPTAssistant/README.md

     - sox: play the media files

 ## News
+- 2023/03/12:
+    - SIMPLE WebUI support for chat history with automatically websocket notification
+    - Mute the code blocks before get into text2speech service
+- 2023/03/07:
     - We can now ask ChatGPT to reset the session for us.
 Therefore it will clear out the current session, preventing spend the quota on unrelated history messages.
     - Use PyAudio instead of using arecord/lame which is only available for specific platform

+## Known Issues:
+- 2023/03/12:
+    - Code blocks might be corrupted, if it contains "\n" "\t"

 ## Attention
 - Whisper would automatically download model for the first time